Today's Articles

 Mary Langston

-*The birth of Mary Patterson Leary Langston is celebrated on this date in 1835.
+*Mary Patterson Leary Langston's birth is celebrated on this date in 1835.
 She was a Black educator and abolitionist.

 Born Mary Sampson Patterson in North Carolina, she was the daughter of a formerly enslaved man who highly valued education; for this reason, he brought his family to Oberlin, Ohio, to secure a college education for his children.
 While there, she met and married abolitionist Sheridan Lewis Leary in 1859.
 While Mary was pregnant with her first daughter Louisa, Sheridan Leary left to join abolitionist John Brown in the Harper's Ferry raid of 1859, where he was shot and killed.

 Sheridan and Mary socialized in anti-slavery groups, including other abolitionists like Charles Langston.
-Leary and Langston also took part in the Oberlin-Wellington Rescue in 1858, where Charles was convicted of breaking the Fugitive Slave Act.
+Leary and Langston also took part in the Oberlin-Wellington Rescue in 1858, during which Charles was convicted of breaking the Fugitive Slave Act.
 She enrolled in Oberlin College and obtained the degree of Bachelor of Arts in 1862.
-In 1869 she married again to the Ohio abolitionist Charles Henry Langston.
+In 1869, she married again to the Ohio abolitionist Charles Henry Langston.

 New Poem Each Day